How To Choose A Mortgage Lender: 14 Questions To Ask

 An escrow account is a type of neutral savings account that holds money for prepaid property taxes and insurance premiums.
 Escrow accounts, which are usually established during closing, are often required for government-backed loans and optional for conventional loans.

 Ask your lender if you need an escrow account.
 If you’re required to have one, ask what options you have for paying for shortages and whether you can get a refund if you overpay.
-And, make sure you find out how much money you’ll need to hold in escrow.
+Make sure you also find out how much money you’ll need to hold in escrow.

 6. What Is The Interest Rate And APR?

 It’s essential that you ask your mortgage lender about your interest rate to find out how much interest you’ll be paying on your loan.
-Your interest rate is determined by multiple factors, including your credit score, the location of the home you purchase, the size of your down payment and your loan type, term and amount.
+Your interest rate is determined by multiple factors, including your credit score, the location of the home you purchase, the size of your down payment and your loan type, along with the loan’s term and amount.

 However, you should also ask your mortgage lender about the annual percentage rate (APR), because it provides insight into the full cost of borrowing money.
 The APR includes both the interest rate and the fees that the lender charges to originate the loan.